 - a list of accomplishments the applicant feels should be highlighted in the letter; applicants are encouraged to request referees to address the importance of their publications and contributions in the letters of assessment (e.g., highlighting that a paper is published in a journal with a high impact factor; identifying that a paper has been widely cited; research that has received recognition outside of the academy; research that has applied outcomes that have positively influenced society, governance, industry or other sectors, etc.)

-Once department-supported applicants submit their official application through ResearchNet, the graduate departments will review and rank the applicants.
+Once department-supported applicants submit their official application through ResearchNet, GSPA will make the applications available for the graduate departments to review and rank.

 Based on the University quota, the institutional selection committee will adjudicate and select nominees to go forward to the national Vanier CGS competition.

 Visit Waterloo's Vanier CGS timeline for further details on the Vanier competition at Waterloo.

 - Vanier Transcript Request Form (Graduate Studies website)

 - ResearchNet application portal